-This Chinese New Year activity takes inspiration from the traditional colours of the festival for some sensory, process painting.
+This easy Chinese New Year art activity takes inspiration from the traditional colours of the festival for some sensory, process painting.

-For a simple, sensory art activity to go along with Chinese New Year celebrations, we took inspiration from the colours of the festival to create some glittery pictures.
+For a simple, easy Chinese New Year art activity we took inspiration from the colours of the festival to create glittery pictures.

 You could also talk about other celebrations they are familiar with and see if they associate them with special colours.
 What colour is Valentines Day?
 What about Halloween?
 Or St. Patrick’s Day?
 Do they know why a festival has particular colours?